geneontology/geneontology.github.io/_docs/ontology.md

 ### Secondary IDs (also known as Alternate ID)

-Alternate IDs that refer to a term.
 Secondary IDs come about when two or more terms are identical in meaning, and are merged into a single term.
 All terms IDs are preserved so that no information (for example, annotations to the merged IDs) is lost.

 ### Synonyms